PawseySC/container-workflows/_episodes/03-sharing-files.md

 ### Directory and file defaults in Docker ###

- We are going to use the bash syntax `bash -c '<..> ; <..>'` to run multiple commands at the same time within the same container.
+*Note*: we are going to use the bash syntax `bash -c '<..> ; <..>'` to run multiple commands at the same time within the same container.
- Try and run the following:
+First, try and run the following to get to know what is the starting point in the Ubuntu container and what it contains:

 ```
 > docker run ubuntu bash -c 'pwd ; ls -l'